-Adrian Grace, (1963, Nationality: British) held various roles within GE capital, Sage Group Inc. and joined Barclays Bank in 2004 as Chief Executive of the Insurance Business.
-In 2007 he joined HBOS after which he joined Aegon UK in 2009 and was appointed CEO of Aegon UK in 2011.
-He became member of the Management Board of Aegon in 2012 and is a non-executive Director at Clydesdale Bank and a member of the Financial Conduct Authority practitioners' panel.
-Mr. Grace was member of the Board of Scottish Financial Enterprise up until June 2013 and held no other external board memberships in the past five years.
+Adrian Grace, (1963, Nationality: British) held various roles within GE capital, Sage Group Inc., before joining Barclays Bank as Chief Executive of the Insurance Business in 2004 and HBOS as Managing Director of Commercial Businesses in 2007.
+He joined Aegon UK in 2009 and was appointed CEO of Aegon UK in 2011 and a member of the Management Board of Aegon in 2012.
+Mr. Grace is a non-executive Director at Clydesdale Bank and a member of the Financial Conduct Authority practitioners' panel.
+He was a member of the Board of Scottish Financial Enterprise until June 2013 and held no other external board memberships in the past five years.